jh1993/UnderusedOptions/README.txt

 - Eye of Arcing (3 SP): On hit, Eye of Lightning also deals damage to a random enemy in line of sight of the target.

 Eye of Rage:
-- Lycanthropy upgrade replaced by Curse of Rage (5 SP): When an already berserk enemy is targeted by Eye of Rage, it now chooses a random valid target for one of its abilities.
+- Lycanthropy upgrade replaced by Psychosis (5 SP): When an already berserk enemy is targeted by Eye of Rage, it now chooses a random valid target for one of its abilities.
 If the new target is another enemy, the first enemy is forced to use that ability on the new target.
 Otherwise the first enemy is stunned for 1 turn.

 Fan of Flames:
 - Previously, if you're somehow moved into the target square while channeling, you'll hit all tiles in range except yourself.
 Now, if this happens, you'll only hit all tiles in a radius of 5 plus bonuses, but there's now a Wheel of Flames upgrade (4 SP) that lets you simply target yourself with the spell to reproduce the effect.